sgryphon/NBitcoin.PaymentServer/README.md

 * NBitcoin.PaymentServer.TestTool - console app for making manual payments (from TestNet 'customer' addresses to the payment server address); you could also just use a wallet to do this
 * NBitcoin.PaymentServer.Utility - console utility that will check payments and also collect (sweep) payments from an address to another address (also see below for a way to set up Electrum to do this)

+The project has a build and release pipeline set up in Visual Studio Team System, that deploys to the TANSTAAFL Café test & demo sites (in Azure).
+The pipeline handles things like version numbering (using Git Version).

 To configure the public key using a HD wallet
 ---------------------------------------------